ClimFlows/.github/profile/README.md

 ## Language

+For the time being ClimFlows is mostly Julia-based.
 Choosing a single computing language makes development easier, but it fractions the already small community of climate-relevant model developers.
 Ultimately, we would like to find ways to make ClimFlows a polyglot project, with a focus firstly on robust language-agnostic APIs based on sound concepts and abstractions, and secondly on implementations in different languages with different limitations.

-For the time being ClimFlows is mostly Julia-based.
-We consider implementing the most promising APIs in (modern) Fortran when sensible, and to experiment with PyTorch/JAX.
-Contributors preferring other languages, especially C++, are welcome.
+We consider implementing the most promising APIs in (modern) Fortran when sensible.
+Contributors comfortable with other languages, especially C++, PyTorch and JAX, are welcome.

 ## Package overview
 * Physics: